Core Existence: Monomer (max +2400)

 Ensures that at least 24 residues are buried in the core of the monomer unit.

-Ensures that at least 81 residues are buried in the core of the entire complex (including the interface between monomer units).
+Checks that no more than 87 residues are buried in the symmetric complex, including the interface between monomer units.

 SS Design (max +500)

 Penalizes all CYS residues.
 Penalizes GLY, ALA residues in sheets.
 Penalizes GLY, ALA, SER, THR in helices.

 Penalizes any loop region that does not match one of the Building Blocks in the Blueprint tool.
 Use "Auto Structures" to see which regions of your protein count as loops.